| |

 1.15 -- Jan.
 11, 1961 -- "Lesson in Fear"

-- Guests stars included David Hedison.
+Guests stars included David Hedison and Suzanne Pleshette.

 Evans goes on holiday to Honolulu.
 Of course it's not a real holiday -- he's after a story concerning jewel smugglers.
 But he gets more than he hoped for when a sailor turns up.
 He romances a femme